 Wezesha Women And Youth Initiative (WWAYI)

-is a nonprofit organization dedicated to empowering women and youth by breaking down systemic barriers to education, health, and opportunity.
-Too often, girls and young women face obstacles that limit their potential; we work to change that.
+empowers women and youth by breaking down systemic barriers to education, health and opportunity.
+Too often, girls and young women face obstacles that limit their potential—we work to change that.

-Through education, essential resources, and holistic support for mental and reproductive health, we promote gender equity, sustainable development, and lasting resilience.
-While our core programs operate in Kenya, our PATH-WWAYI program in the U.S. expands this mission globally—supporting refugee and immigrant students as they navigate new beginnings.
+Through education, essential resources and comprehensive mental and reproductive health support, we promote gender equity, resilience and sustainable development.
+While our core programs operate in Kenya, PATH-WWAYI in the U.S. supports refugee and immigrant students navigating new beginnings.

 OUR MISSION

-To we empower women and youth by addressing systemic barriers to literacy including education, health, and economic opportunities.
-Through community-driven programs, we foster resilience, amplify voices, and create equitable pathways for sustainable and inclusive development.
+We empower women and youth by addressing systemic barriers to literacy, education, health, and economic opportunity.
+Through community-driven programs, we foster resilience, amplify voices, and create equitable pathways for sustainable, inclusive development.

 OUR VISION

-A just and inclusive society where systemic barriers no longer limit the potential of women and youth.
-A world where women and youth are empowered, included, and equipped to lead healthy, educated, and self-determined lives—free from inequality and poised to drive generational change.
+A society where women and youth are empowered and included, free from systemic barriers—able to lead healthy, educated, and self-determined lives, and equipped to drive lasting generational change.

-• Elimu Dada (Kenya) - We equip underage mothers with the resources to return to school and rebuild their futures.
-Through scholarships, childcare, therapy, mentorship, and stigma reduction, we reintegrate young mothers into education and empower them thrive.
+• Elimu Dada (Kenya) - We support adolescent mothers who have dropped out due to pregnancy in returning to school and rebuilding their futures through scholarships, childcare, therapy, mentorship and stigma reduction—empowering them to thrive.

 What Our Community Say About Us